-- > Take time to look at the information about each of the courses on offer - Discuss your choices with members of staff, for example, Form Tutor, Subject Teachers, Leaders of Learning, Careers Advisors and SLT - You may have enjoyed a subject at GCSE and wish to take it further, but it is important to remember that there are differences between GCSE and A-Level - > Do check with subject teachers and read the subject summaries to make sure you are clear about what you will be required to do - > The career you wish to follow may have subject specific requirements so ensure you have checked these out - ➤ Be sure to check entrance requirements to university courses for example GCSE English and Mathematics are essential requirements for many courses.
+- > Take time to look at the information about each of the courses on offer - > Discuss your choices with members of staff, for example, Form Tutor, Subject Teachers, Leaders of Learning, Careers Advisors and SLT - You may have enjoyed a subject at GCSE and wish to take it further, but it is important to remember that there are differences between GCSE and A-Level - > Do check with subject teachers and read the subject summaries to make sure you are clear about what you will be required to do - > The career you wish to follow may have subject specific requirements so ensure you have checked these out - ➤ Be sure to check entrance requirements to university courses for example GCSE English and Mathematics are essential requirements for many courses.
 Please take time to choose your courses wisely as it can be difficult to change once the new school year begins.
-Also please remember that there is no guarantee that any subject or course will run in 2021/22 Progressing from Year 13 to Year 14 Our expectation is that students in Year 13 will continue with their studies into Year 14.
+Also please remember that there is no guarantee that any subject or course will run in 2022/23 Progressing from Year 13 to Year 14 Our expectation is that students in Year 13 will continue with their studies into Year 14.
 To progress from Year 13 to Year 14 the following requirements must be met: - > Students wishing to continue into Year 14 must pass each of their Year 13 exams. - Attendance must be 95%.

 Following results at the end of AS Level students who have attained the required grade will be automatically offered a place in Year 14 to continue their study.
 Students who do not achieve will be supported regarding their options for further study, but it may not be possible to offer them a place in Year 14.
-Steps Programme Option A - maximum of 2 years (progressing from Year 1 to Year 2) - > Students must have successfully completed year 1 studies in their chosen courses. - > Attendance must be 95%.